ogs22/cookbook/glossary/entropy.md

 millions of others has high entropy.

-The second law of thermodynamics states that on average, the entropy of the universe always increases, ie we move from organised states to less organised ones (things wear out and break, hot things cool down and cold ones warm up...)
+The second law of thermodynamics states that on average, the entropy of the universe always increases, i.e. we move from organised states to less organised ones (things wear out and break, hot things cool down and cold ones warm up...)